Undiagnosed ADHD could be the reason your antidepressants aren’t working

 Emerging Psychedelic Treatments

-Other psychedelic medications are still being studied and are not yet approved for patients to use unless you are part of a clinical trial.
+Other psychedelic medications are still being studied and are not yet approved for patients to use unless they are part of a clinical trial.
 However, the findings so far look promising.
 Even so-called psychedelic clinics are waiting on further approval of newer psychedelic treatments and rely primarily on ketamine for now, and with good reason.

-Oregon is the first state to legalize psilocybin and many other states are in the process of legalizing the drug.
+Oregon is the first state to legalize psilocybin, and many other states are in the process of legalizing the drug.
 The drug may only be administered by trained professionals for use in adults 21 years and older.

 The FDA is looking to approve the use of psilocybin and MDMA for treatment-resistant depression (TRD), major depressive disorder (MDD), and post-traumatic stress disorder (PTSD) because psychedelic medications provide far better results than traditional antidepressants (Psychiatric Times).
 For patients with “treatment-resistant” mood disorders, the benefits of these medications far outweigh the potential dangers.
 For depression patients who feel hopeless, these medications could be life-saving.